jlprince21/card_catalog/README.md

 3. Size
 4. XxHash checksum

+In addition to collecting data about files, the program assists in indexing files with tools such as file tagging, search, and more.
+Development on these features is underway... stay tuned!

 # Getting Started

 To run the project, you will need a PostgreSQL database setup and configure the